scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 }
 ```

 You still need to be careful while using `context.WithValue`.
 What if you miss calling a middleware, but try to look up the value that it is supposed to set in `r.Context`?
-It changes the trajectory of your request during runtime and in the worst-case it will lead to runtime panics in your handler.
+It changes the trajectory of your request during runtime and in the worst case it will lead to runtime panics in your handler.
 I am wondering if we could somehow catch this kind of stuff during compile time (like maybe by writing a library or perhaps someone already thought about this before - if so, let me know!)

 ## Chain

-You might soon end up having to call multiple middlewares for your handlers.
+You might soon end up having to call multiple middleware for your handlers.
 In that case, your code would look like:

 ```go
 // middlewares for unauthenticated routes